 Harthacnut was born to King Canute

 .
-It had been agreed when Canute married Emma that the children of Canute and Emma would succeed to the throne over those of Canute’s earlier marriage.
+It had been agreed when Canute married Emma that their children would succeed to the throne over those of Canute’s first marriage.

-Harthacnut’s sister, Gunhilda, was born to Emma and Canute.
+Harthacnut’s sister, Gunhilda, was born to King Canute and Emma of Normandy.

 1028 (late Summer)

 Harthacnut aged 10 years was made co-King of Denmark with his father.
 He was sent to Denmark to take up the position.
-His uncle, Earl Ulf, acted as regent for Harthacnut.
+His uncle, Earl Ulf, acted as regent for Harthacnut in Denmark.

 1035 (12th November)

 King Canute died.
-Harthacnut succeeded his father as King of Denmark.
-He was nominated as his successor in England but he was still in Denmark.
+Harthacnut succeeded his father as King of Denmark and was nominated as his successor in England.
+As he was still in Denmark, his half-brother, Harold

 , the most powerful nobleman.
 However, Emma of Normandy pressed the claim of Harthacnut.
-The Witan decided that Harold should act as regent. ruling Northumbria, Mercia and East Anglia while Emma would act as regent in Wessex.
+The Witan decided that Harold should act as regent ruling Northumbria, Mercia and East Anglia while Emma would act as regent in Wessex.

 1035 (late December)

 , arrived in England.
 Edward landed at Southampton and Alfred in Kent.
 It is thought that they had come to take the throne back for their family.
 Alfred was met at Guildford by Earl Godwin but he had not come to welcome Alfred.
-He had allied himself to Harold Harefoot, Harthacnut’s half-brother.
-Instead he seized Alfred, blinded him and then sent him to the monastery at Ely.
+Instead, he seized Alfred, blinded him and then sent him to the monastery at Ely.
 On hearing of his brother’s capture, Edward returned to Normandy.

 1036 (5th February)

 Emma’s son, Alfred, died at Ely from his injuries.

 Harthacnut had still not returned from Denmark to claim the throne and Harold was now supported by the English nobility.

-Following the decision of the Witan at Oxford to accept Harold I as King, Emma left England and went to Bruges.
+The Witan met at Oxford and decided to accept Harold I as King.
+Emma of Normandy left England and went to Bruges.
 Harthacnut remained in Denmark.

 1040 (17th March)

 King Harold died at the age of 24, possibly from a congenital illness.
 Harthacnut was now able to return to England and claim the throne.

 1040 (17th June)

-Harthacnut had been horrified by the murder of his half-brother Alfred in 1036 and after hearing from Earl Godwin that he had acted on Harold I’s orders, Harthacnut ordered that Harold’s body be disinterred, beheaded and thrown in the Thames.
+Harthacnut had been horrified by the murder of his half-brother Alfred in 1036 and after hearing from Earl Godwin that he had acted on Harold’s orders, Harthacnut ordered that Harold’s body be disinterred, beheaded and thrown in the Thames.